 B. Ireland forever

 33. When was the first St. Patrick’s Day parade held in Belfast, Northern Ireland?

 We hope the “luck of the Irish” will be always with you after trying these St. Patrick’s day quiz questions and answers.
-To learn more about the history and culture, make sure to check out the following Easter quiz or this Mother’s Day quiz.
+To learn more about the history and culture, make sure to check out the following Easter quiz, this Halloween trivia quiz, or this Mother’s Day quiz.